 Food Allergy Tips from Springfield Moms Founder and President Kim Leistner

-I am sure you have noticed so many information regarding children with food allergies.
-For so long, I thought what a hassle for those parents!
+For so long, I thought what a hassle for parents of children with food allergies!
 Then, I became one of them.
 My younger daughter is highly allergic to eggs and peanuts.
 We don’t have a family history; in fact they are some of our favorite foods!
 Well, once you find your daughter breaking out with just a tiny bite of peanut butter; you look at peanuts as your enemy.
 You become a vigilant label reader.
 You carry checklists of other names for peanut and egg.
 Thankfully, as of 2006, all foods manufactured must clearly state if the food contains any element of the following eight foods which comprise 90% of all food allergies in the USA.
 The allergens to be listed are tree nuts, milk, eggs, fish, crustacean shellfish, peanuts, soybeans and wheat.

 At our house we’ve had to change our habits.
 I now get to be the slightly paranoid mom who scans treats at parties, playdates and school to make sure nothing dangerous is within reach to my child.
 Family events, restaurants, everywhere-is there peanut oil in that?
 Is that made with eggs?
 The benefit of this new occurrence is that it has forced me to take a good look at what I am serving my children.
 We eat much more homemade food so we know what ingredients are in there; and we’ve discovered egg replacer, which we use in some recipes.
 We bring our own snacks and homemade treats in a bag to munch on.